- Project Lead

 Sensium approached the NIHR Colorectal Therapies HTC to see if the technology could be evaluated for use in patients recovering from colorectal surgery, who are typically at very high risk of complications such as infection.

-A small-scale pilot study, led by Dr Candice Downey, NIHR Academic Clinical Fellow in Colorectal Surgery, was carried out at Leeds Teaching Hospitals NHS Trust over 12 months.
+A small-scale pilot study, led by Miss Candice Downey, NIHR Doctoral Research Fellow in General Surgery, was carried out at Leeds Teaching Hospitals NHS Trust over 12 months.
 This showed promising results and led to a second phase, funded by the Health Foundation, which is currently underway.
 The results of the initial study also enabled Sensium to carry out important adjustments to the system.

 A third study, also in Leeds and involving the HTC, has been funded by the National Institute of Health Research (NIHR).
 It will include 120 patients in a feasibility randomised controlled trial to formally evaluate the technology, and will also include a qualitative investigation into the usability of the system for both clinicians and patients.